-WET’s citizen scientists have been monitoring the Wicomico River’s health since 2002.
-Bi-weekly, from March through early-November, WET’s Creekwatchers disperse throughout the watershed and collect water samples, measure water clarity salinity, and temperature, and record site conditions.
-All samples and data are then delivered to either Salisbury University Department of Biology and analyzed for total nitrogen, total phosphorus, water clarity, chlorophyll a, and bacteria.
-The results of each parameter are averaged for the year to assess the health of the Wicomico River, identify trouble spots, and measure the effects of pollution-reduction efforts.
+Creekwatchers’ trained volunteers have been monitoring the Wicomico River’s health since 2002.
+Bi-weekly, from March through early-November, these dedicated residents visit their assigned sampling sites throughout the watershed to collect water samples, measure water depth and clarity, and record a variety of site conditions.
+All samples and data are delivered to Salisbury University and analyzed for total nitrogen, nitrates, total phosphorus, phosphates, salinity, chlorophyll a, and at some sites, bacteria levels.
+The results of each parameter are compiled at the close of each season and an annual report is released.

 Consider joining our team to sample a site or volunteer to help WET with logistical support.
-For further information or to volunteer in any of these capacities, contact Melanie Kerber at 412-651-2236 or email: email@example.com
+For further information or to volunteer in any of these capacities, contact Susan Parker at 443-783-1190 or email: email@example.com